carlosvillanua/traefik-argocd-demo/README.md

 # Tyk K8S API Platform Teams Demo
-This repository will help you get started with Tyk OSS in kubernetes and allow you to leverage OSS tools such as Keycloak and the Tyk Operator to manage your API authentication and authorization in k8s using OAuth2.0
+This repository will help you get started with Tyk deployment in Kubernetes and allow you to leverage OSS tools such as Prometheus, Jaeger for monitoring and Keycloak for managing API authentication and authorization in k8s using OAuth2.0

 ## Requirements
 1. [minikube](https://minikube.sigs.k8s.io/docs/start/)